junyingfang/junyingfang.github.io/content/authors/admin/_index.md

 ## About Me

 Junying Fang is a researcher at the Institute of Tropical and Marine Meteorology, China Meteorological Administration.
-INTJ.